openxc/openxc-accessories/docs/kernel-upgrade.rst

 ..
 TODO double check the file name and location

-* Power V2X device Off then back On after the KERNAL finishes falshing to nandflash
+* Power V2X device Off then back On after the Kernel finishes falshing to nandflash.

     * Terminal 1 will stop scrolling and Terminal 2 will automatically close.